QMCPACK/qmcpack/manual/README.md

 ``` shell
 build_pdflatex_manual_legacy.sh
 ```
 ---
+# Contributing:
+- Do not use packages, features, or fonts not included in texlive 2017 unless you insure they degrade reasonably for 2017.
+- Don't use deprecated packages.
+- In fact don't add packages unless they are bringing great value and are supported by tex4ht.
+- Tex files and Bib files are UTF8 encoded, do not save them in other encodings.
+Some may report being ASCII encoded since they contain no unicode characters.
+- Unicode rules:
+    - Do not use characters for which well established latex idiom exists, especially dashes, quotes, and apostrophes.
+    - Use math mode markup instead of unicode characters for equations.
+    - Be cautious of WYSIWYG word processors, cutting and pasting can pickup characters promoted to unicode by the program.
+    - Take a look at your text multibyte expanded i.e. open in (emacs and `esc-x toggle-enable-multibyte-characters`), see any unicode you didn't intend?
+--

 ## OS X
 For OS X, MacTex equivalent to TeX Live(1/20/2017) release or later is suggested.
 You should also symlink the TeX Live truetype fonts in so xetex can find them: